developer-zebra/developer-zebra-site/src/emdk-for-android/7-5/samples/personal-shopper/index.md

 ---

 ##Overview
-This sample application shows how the Personal Shopper APIs can be used to interact with the device cradle programmatically.
+This sample application shows how the Personal Shopper APIs can be used to interact programmatically with the device cradle.

 ##Requirements
 Android API 22 (or higher) must be installed via the SDK Manager before attempting to load this sample.

 ##Loading the Sample Application
-The following guide will walk you through setting up the EMDK samples in your IDE.
+This guide walks through set-up of the EMDK samples in the IDE:

 * [Android Studio](/emdk-for-android/7-4/guide/emdksamples_androidstudio)